CSCfi/Kielipankki-korp-backend/korppluginlib/README.md

 instance methods having the name of the hook point.
 The arguments and return values of a callback method are specific to a hook point.

-In the argument `request`, each callback method gets the actual Flask request object (not a proxy for the request) containing information on the request.
+In the first argument `request`, each callback method gets the actual Flask request object (not a proxy for the request) containing information on the request.
 For example, the endpoint name is available as `request.endpoint`.